 Via Golgi, 19 - 20133 MILANO

-Via Celoria, 22 - 20133 MILANO
+Via Celoria, 18 - 20133 MILANO

-For students enrolled on bachelor’s, master’s and single cycle degree programmes are divided into two instalments of different amounts and with different payment deadlines:
+The tuition fees for students enrolled in Bachelor's, Master's and single-cycle degree programmes are divided into two instalments with different calculation methods and payment schedules:

-- the first, corresponding to the minimum amount, is the same for all students
+- The amount of the first instalment is the same for all students

-- lowering for students who meet high merit requirements
+- Concessions for students meeting high merit requirements

 Scholarships and benefits